9r3i/aipkg/manual/ext/hmloh.md

 # Options
-there's option and sub-option for this command, arguments are based on the game.
+There's option and sub-option for this command, arguments are based on the game.

 ## bag
-this option is to generate bag items value, but its required address of ```cabbage seed``` in the bag itself.
+This option is to generate bag items value, but its required address of ```cabbage seed``` in the bag itself.

 example:
 ```